 There are different approaches to executing seamless technology migration for web applications.
-For example, a front-end technology migration, back-end technology migration, or a custom to theme-based web system migration, and vice-versa.
+For example, a front-end technology migration, back-end technology migration, or a custom-to-theme-based web system migration, and vice-versa.
 Notwithstanding, database migration is also an essential part of technology migration, however, since it’s a vast topic to cover, we will comprehensively navigate it in a future blog post.
-To understand technology migration better, let’s first breakdown the different approaches to building web systems.
-Generally, there are two approaches to build robust Web Systems:
+To understand technology migration better, let’s first break down the different approaches to building web systems.
+Generally, there are two approaches to building robust Web Systems:

 This approach seeks to build a web system from scratch.
-In practice, development starts from the ground up– from elementary web page design, selection of front end technology, to the selection of a suitable backend technology and database to fulfil user specifications.
+In practice, development starts from the ground up– from elementary web page design, and selection of front-end technology, to the selection of a suitable backend technology and database to fulfill user specifications.
 In short, everything for this type of web development can be highly tailored depending on the client’s requirements.

 There are multiple reasons to choose the route of building a custom web system:

 That being said, in the long run, such systems guarantee a better long-term Return on Investment (ROI) with regard to scalability, data integrity, workflows, and robustness since the whole architecture is built from the ground up.

 In this approach, the web system is built using a content management system like (WordPress CMS or Shopify CMS) with ready themes available on platforms like ThemeForest, Template Monster, etc. Essentially, the development team leverages a ready-made theme template, customizes and optimizes the template based on the client’s requirements, collects content from the end client, then uploads the content in the template.
 After that, the system goes live.

 To begin with, migration in custom web systems can either mean migration of front-end technology or back-end technology.
 The client or developers have to keep the following questions in mind before moving forward with migration in custom web systems: